stimms/Blog/blog/source/_posts/2019-02-17-durable_functions_analyzer.md

 If you want to try this out on your own project it is as easy as installing a [nuget package](https://www.nuget.org/packages/DurableFunctionsAnalyzer/).

+I'm looking for suggestions for new features or bugs in existing features.
+My tests are limited so any bug people can contribute will improve the product.
+Open an issue on [github](https://github.com/stimms/DurableFunctionsAnalyzer)

 Now I know how to build these analyzers I think I'll try to build more for internal applications.